Q&A: High Intensity Training for Seniors

 Can you recommend a trainer where I live?

-I’ve directly observed personal trainers in several gyms and training studios who market themselves as specialists in “senior fitness” and they had no idea what proper exercise form was or how to teach it, had their clients doing numerous ineffective and/or inappropriate things, and generally wasting their time and money.
+I’ve directly observed personal trainers in several gyms and training studios who market themselves as specialists in “senior fitness” who had no idea what proper exercise form was or how to teach it, had their clients doing numerous ineffective and inappropriate things, and generally wasting their time and money.
 You would have a much better chance of getting it right on your own with just the general guidelines above than by hiring these “senior fitness specialists”.